 Ari and his fiancée invited my girlfriend and I over to his house to watch the first episode together.
 He needed some company (and some drinks) to bare the occasion.
 After a sushi and pizza dinner we sat down to watch.
 And here is where we got a better understanding of how "reality tv" works.

-This first episode was dubbed the "Dallas" episode.
+The first episode was dubbed the "Dallas" episode.
 Jerry kept refering to "everyone here in Dallas" as if he were actually in Dallas.
 He was not.
 He was on the same stage in Burbank, CA that we were on.
-The stage was the same stage as ours only instead of a big neon CHICAGO there was a big neon DALLAS.
 They even showed the door to the studio with its big CBS Studios, Burbank, California emblem.
-The program started with footage from outside the Dallas convention center where lines of people waited for their chance to get in for an audition.
+They started with footage from outside the Dallas convention center where lines of people waited for their chance to get in for an audition.
 The show is then seamlessly cut to make it look like those people walk straight from their audtion to the stage in front of the studio audience and judges.

 This editing technique explained why we were supposed to wear the exact same outfits we wore to our first auditions.

 It must have been decided that Ari and I's group was going to be from Chicago, hence the big "CHICAGO" sign on our stage.